Today (30th November) is the feast day of Saint Andrew, Scotland's patron saint.

 • Surprisingly, many Scots celebrate the day by drinking a lot!

-Why not join them and enjoy a wee dram this evening in honour of Saint Andrew!Share this post on social media or signup for emails:
+Why not join them and enjoy a wee dram this evening in honour of Saint Andrew!Share this post on social media: